larsyarafina/movies_recommendation_chatbot/README.md

 * “Recommend me some thrillers.”
 * “I want something funny with Jim Carrey.”
 * “What genres are there?”
-* Follow-ups combine: “Make it under 120 minutes” (if runtime parsing is available) or “Only movies that released 2010+”
+* Follow-ups combine: “Make it under 120 minutes” or “Only movies that released 2010+”

-## 🧩 Dataset (movies.csv) — expected columns
+## 🧩 Dataset (movies.csv)
 * TITLE (string) → saved as title in code
 * GENRE (comma-separated string) → genre
 * ONE-LINE (string) → synopsis